 South Africa is famous for many reasons; the struggle against apartheid, Nelson Mandela, (and since 2010) our national replica soccer jerseys, the beauty of the natural environment, etc. Unfortunately, our internet infrastructure leaves much to be desired…

 In 2009, a race was held between a pigeon and an Internet data transmission using computers and Telkom.
 It fascinated the country especially since almost everyone was rooting for the bird.
 Would you believe the bird won with travel time of less than an hour and an upload of another hour as compared to the Telkom service which was only at 4% at the end of 2 hours?
+Indeed, this wasn’t good news for those who rely on the Internet for business purposes: from online sites selling bank repossessed houses to services advertising on the World Wide Web, the Internet is essential to the survival of companies reliant on it.

 Obviously, Telkom had to move heaven and earth to change the perception of consumers for its Internet service and soon, subscribers will be treated to faster service as fibre optic cables become operational.